oraclespainpresales/oraclespainpresales.github.io/workshops/visualbuilder/basic.md

 ![](workshops/visualbuilder/media/29.png)

--   Web Applications: web applications that can be hosted by Visual Builder or downloaded to be hosted on any web server of your choice
+-   **Web Applications**: web applications that can be hosted by Visual Builder or downloaded to be hosted on any web server of your choice
--   Mobile Applications: mobile applications, either PWA (Progressive Web Application) or an iOS and Android native
+-   **Mobile Applications**: mobile applications, either PWA (Progressive Web Application) or an iOS and Android native
--   Service Connections: to consume existing REST endpoints
+-   **Service Connections**: to consume existing REST endpoints
--   Business Objects: a resource, similar to a database table.
+-   **Business Objects**: a resource, similar to a database table.
 They have fields that may hold the data for your application and are stored in a database
--   Global Settings: settings shared between all web/mobile applications
+-   **Global Settings**: settings shared between all web/mobile applications

-The Service Connections, Business Objects (if used) and the Visual Application settings are global and shared within the whole Visual Application.
+The **Service Connections**, **Business Objects** (if used) and the Visual Application **Global Settings** are global and shared within the whole Visual Application.

 Similarly, a Web/Mobile application is composed by:

--   Root Pages: the entry point/page of the application.
+-   **Root Pages**: the entry point/page of the application.
 You may have more than one root pages, but only one is "active"
--   Flows: governs how information is transferred between pages.
+-   **Flows**: governs how information is transferred between pages.
 One or more pages form a page flow.
 Within a flow, you can set up navigation from page to page
--   Pages: from a UI perspective, it contains all web components
+-   **Pages**: from a UI perspective, it contains all web components
--   Javascript: Javascript code that can be called from pages and other components
+-   **Javascript**: Javascript code that can be called from pages and other components
--   CSS: stylesheets that can be imported to the app
+-   **CSS**: stylesheets that can be imported to the app
--   Images: images that can be imported to the app
+-   **Images**: images that can be imported to the app
--   i18n: localization settings to make your app multilingual
+-   **i18n**: localization settings to make your app multilingual
--   Settings: application-specific settings
+-   **Settings**: application-specific settings

 #### Visual Application Global Settings